kitsteam/pictosearch/README.md

     * And much more...

 ## :rocket: Install it
+### Single page application
+To use this app as single page application, just run `yarn install && yarn build:app` and serve the content of `build/` with your favorite web server.
+Of course you can also use `docker-compose up --build` to do it all in once.
+The resulting web server is listing on port 8070 (http://localhost:8070/).

+### Wordpress
 The easiest way to install this plugin is to download the [latest release] and extract it to `YOUR_WP_INSTALL/wp-content/plugins/`.
 If you like to use the latest development version you have to download or clone this repo and compile